-My name is Danielle Kramer and I am very excited to be tzedek chair for JSA!
-I hope to share my love of community service with the rest of our community by planning meaningful and impactful programs.
+Zoe is a freshman from Riverdale, NY currently studying Computer Science.
+She is very excited to be tzedek chair for JSA and hopes to share her love of community service with the rest of our community by planning meaningful and impactful programs.

 Serena Frechter, President and AIPAC Campus Liaison